Particular/docs.particular.net/samples/routing/custom/sample.md

 `Logical` endpoints, publishers and destinations are `Endpoints`, while `physical` instances are `Endpoint Instances`.
 Refer to [Endpoints](/nservicebus/endpoints/) article for full definitions.

-This information is updated every time the automatic routing feature detects a change in the topology:
+This information is updated every time the automatic routing feature detects a change in the logical topology:

 snippet:AddOrReplace